oracle/graal/docs/reference-manual/native-image/guides/specify-class-initialization.md

     ```
     The application parses the XML data at runtime.

-    Check the file size which should be 19M:
+    Check the file size which should be around 19M:
     ```
     du -sh runtime-parser
     ```

-5. Next, build a native executable initializing `SaxXMLParser` at build time, and providing a different name for the output file to differentiate from the previous build:
+5. Next, build a native executable initializing `SaxXMLParser` at build time, and providing a different name for the output file to differentiate it from the previous build:
     ```bash
     native-image --initialize-at-build-time=SaxXMLParser -o buildtime-parser SaxXMLParser
     ```

-6. Run the second executable and `time` the results for comparison:
+6. Run and `time` the second executable for comparison:
     ```bash
     time ./buildtime-parser
     ```